Nitrokey/nethsm/docs/system-design.md

 NetHSM consists of three Muen subjects, as shown in Figure 3: Muen Subjects.
 Bidirectional communication channels are drawn as arrows.

-The **S-Net-External** subject is a minimized Linux which bridges Ethernet frames between the physical Ethernet device, which is passed to this subject, and the virtual network interface connected to **S-Keyfender**.
-Apart from the Ethernet device driver only a minimal amount of Linux "userland" needs to be present in **S-Net-External**, e.g. `brctl` and `ip`, to enable bridging between the two interfaces.
+The *S-Net-External* subject is a minimized Linux which bridges Ethernet frames between the physical Ethernet device, which is passed to this subject, and the virtual network interface connected to *S-Keyfender*.
+Apart from the Ethernet device driver only a minimal amount of Linux "userland" needs to be present in *S-Net-External*, e.g. `brctl` and `ip`, to enable bridging between the two interfaces.
 Specifically, there is no need for a configured IP address for this subject.

-The **S-Platform** subject is a minimized Linux which provides access to hardware components and system services.
+The *S-Platform* subject is a minimized Linux which provides access to hardware components and system services.
 The physical disk device (SSD), the TPM and the discrete TRNG are passed to this subject.
-The **S-Platform** subject provides a key-value store for persistently storing all _User Data_.
+The *S-Platform* subject provides a key-value store for persistently storing all _User Data_.
 It provides services to update the _System Software_, securely erase all _User Data_, manage the _Device Key_ and other data from the TPM, and shutdown and reboot the device.
-It utilizes the discrete TRNG to create external entropy and periodically sends datagrams to **S-Keyfender** containing output of the discrete TRNG.
+It also maintains the system "wall clock" time (synchronizing it via NTP/NTS where configured) and periodically sends datagrams to *S-Keyfender* carrying both external entropy (from the discrete TRNG and TPM) and the current time.

-The **S-Keyfender** subject is a MirageOS unikernel which provides a HTTPS endpoint for the REST API that handles requests directly or by delegating it to a different subject. **S-Keyfender** is the only subject with decrypted access to the _Authentication Store_ and _Key Store_.
+The *S-Keyfender* subject is a MirageOS unikernel which provides a HTTPS endpoint for the REST API that handles requests directly or by delegating it to a different subject. *S-Keyfender* is the only subject with decrypted access to the _Authentication Store_ and _Key Store_.
 This is the only subject exposed to the public network.

 ### S-Keyfender

-**S-Keyfender** is the core subject of NetHSM, implemented entirely in OCaml as a MirageOS unikernel.
+*S-Keyfender* is the core subject of NetHSM, implemented entirely in OCaml as a MirageOS unikernel.
 It provides a HTTPS endpoint, serving the REST API providing the core NetHSM functionality to consumers.

-Additional functionality provided by **S-Keyfender**:
+Additional functionality provided by *S-Keyfender*:

 * logging of system events to a remote syslog host (as defined by [RFC 3164](https://tools.ietf.org/html/rfc3164)),
 * an API endpoint for retrieving metrics (e.g. network traffic, memory usage, storage usage, key operations, uptime).

-For the avoidance of doubt, a DNS resolver or DHCP client is specifically _not_ provided by **S-Keyfender**.
+For the avoidance of doubt, a DNS resolver or DHCP client is specifically _not_ provided by *S-Keyfender*.
 This implies that a NetHSM can only be configured to use a static IPv4 address, and that any external services (such as syslog) need to be configured with an IPv4 address too.

 ### Timekeeping